The Work Room

 Figuring out what makes books tick is one of my favorite things to do, and I look forward to working with you.

-Manuscript review: This manuscript consultation includes an initial one-hour conversation about your book, your goals for it, and your sense of where it stands and what it needs.
+Manuscript review: This manuscript consultation includes 60 minutes of Zoom time to be used however you and I decide would be most beneficial to you (recommended: a 30-minute initial conversation about your book, your goals for it, and your sense of where it stands and what it needs, followed by a 30-minute post-read conversation).
 Next, I will provide a holistic reading of the manuscript and comment on the overall book concept, ideas, and major themes, including on sequencing and arrangement.
-You can also select up to 15 pages on which to receive extensive line edits and/or readings of specific poems.
+You can also select up to 15 pages on which to receive extensive line edits, questions, and analyses.
+You will also receive resources to aid in revision of individual poems as well as the full collection.
+We’ll discuss a timeframe for our work together in our first meeting (or over email, if you elect not to use any Zoom time on an initial meeting).
 Manuscript length up to 80 pages.
-Additional fee to be negotiated for longer manuscripts.
+Additional fee to be negotiated for longer manuscripts. $400

 Manuscript review + revision: At this level, I will also read the revised manuscript with the same level of response.
-Instead of an initial meeting, the second one-hour conversation will come after I have read the revision so that we can discuss my feedback, any additional questions you may have, and other associated topics that may be on your mind, such as publication.
+You’ll also receive up to 60 additional minutes of Zoom time, with the schedule determined collaboratively (e.g. 30 minutes after first-read feedback and a 30-minute post-second read conversation, or the full 60 after the second read).
+The goal of the additional Zoom minutes is so that we can discuss my feedback, any additional questions you may have, and other associated topics that may be on your mind, such as publication.
+We’ll discuss a timeframe for our work together in our first meeting. $700

 I am a poet with three published poetry collections and have been working one-on-one with writers for over five years, including consulting as faculty on collections from students at Randolph College, the Jack Kerouac Disembodied School of Poetics, UC Riverside, and NYU.
 My accolades include a Pulitzer nomination, the 2017 National Poetry Series, a Dorothy Sargent Rosenberg Poetry Fellowship through the Poetry Foundation, and more.
 I have an MFA from the University of Arizona as well as an MA in English Literature from UC Irvine and currently teach poetry as part of Randolph College’s Low-Residency MFA program